 Luckily, film production in Canada was booming at this time and Cronenberg was in demand as one of the few Canadian directors at work with a proven track record.
 So producers were happy to accept any project he wanted to make.
-The Canadian government had put in place tax incentives which allowed investors to claim tax relief on sums larger than those actually invested, simply by issuing promissory notes.
-With the end the Canadian financial year in sight, there was a flurry of investment in October as investors tried to spend money before the year end, resulting in a plethora of films set in the bleak Canadian winter, a particularly appropriate setting for a horror film.
+The Canadian government had put in place tax incentives that allowed investors to claim tax relief on sums larger than those actually invested, simply by issuing promissory notes.
+With the end of the Canadian financial year in sight, there was a flurry of investment in October, resulting in a large number of units filming in the bleak Canadian winter, a setting which suited a horror subject very well.

 With a budget of $1.5m, Cronenberg was able to afford ‘names’ and cast Oliver Reed and Samantha Eggar as his stars.
 The funding rules stipulated that films could only have two non-Canadian actors and one of them had to be paid less than the main Canadian actor.

 For the role of Nola Carveth, Eggar was only on set for three days, which presumably kept her fee down.
 Although her scenes are brief and contained, her performance is key to the film’s success and she apparently felt in tune with the role, seeing beyond the horror to the psychological aspects of it.